 - Try the maple syrup – The maple syrup adds a hint of caramel and butter to the filling.
 However, it can be swapped out for all brown sugar if you prefer.

-Cranberry Whipped Cream Tips
+Cranberry Whipped topping Cream

 - Fresh cranberries – I recommend fresh cranberries simply for the fresh flavor, and they are abundant this time of year!
 Though, frozen cranberries will also work.